Welcome

 The six reserved legal activities are:

-5. Notarial activities – authenticating and certifying documents for use abroad, as carried out by notaries.
+5. Notarial activities – authenticating and certifying documents and performing activities historically carried on by notaries.
+Only notaries regulated by the Faculty Office may provide these activities.

-6. Administration of oaths – administering oaths and statutory declarations.
+6. Administration of oaths – administering oaths and statutory declarations (e.g. acting as a commissioner for oaths).

 Key Term: authorised person